 - Bake at 350° for 11-13 minutes.
-Cool for 5 minutes on the baking sheet, then transfer to a wire rack to cool completely.
+Cool for 5 minutes on the cookie sheet, then transfer to a wire rack to cool completely.

 How long to bake Oatmeal Raisin Cookies?

-- Oatmeal raisin cookies bake quickly! they only need about 11 -13 minutes in the oven at 350 degrees
+- Healthy oatmeal raisin cookies bake quickly! they only need about 11 -13 minutes in the oven at 350 degrees